alex-paynedwyer/single-molecule-tools-alpd/README.md

 # Single molecule tools ([Alex Payne-Dwyer](https://www.linkedin.com/in/alex-payne-dwyer-002311a8/), University of York, UK)

-This repository comprises a series of Matlab functions and scripts called **ADEMScode** for tracking and single-molecule quantification of particles in fluorescence images and image sequences, as well as deconvolution, segmentation and simulation.
-It is broadly useful for localisation microscopy, step-wise photobleaching including Slimfield and SlimVar (see below), SHRIMP, STORM, PALM, FRAP and epifluorescence microscopy data.
+This repository comprises a series of Matlab functions and scripts called **ADEMScode** for segmentation, tracking and single-molecule quantification of particles in fluorescence images and image sequences.
+It is focused on the analysis of Slimfield and **SlimVar** fluorescence microscopy data (see below); it may also be broadly useful for localisation microscopy, STORM, PALM, FRAP, step-wise photobleaching and epifluorescence microscopy data.

-The original version (ADEMScode v2.1) is forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/):
-(authors Adam Wollman and Isabel Llorente-Garcia, c.
-2018, coordinated by Mark Leake's research lab in the [Physics of Life group](https://www.york.ac.uk/physics-engineering-technology/research/physics-of-life/)).
+The original version, ADEMScode v2.1, was authored by Adam Wollman and Isabel Llorente-Garcia, c.
+2018, coordinated by Mark Leake's research lab in the [Physics of Life group](https://www.york.ac.uk/physics-engineering-technology/research/physics-of-life/).
+It was forked here from [single-molecule-tools](https://awollman.github.io/single-molecule-tools/) maintained by Adam Wollman, now at Newcastle University, UK.

-Please also see [PySTACHIO](https://github.com/ejh516/pystachio-smt); it is an open-source port of ADEMScode v2.1 written in Python 3, retaining much of its functionality, as described in [Shepherd et al. 2021](https://doi.org/10.1016/j.csbj.2021.07.004).
+Please also see [PySTACHIO](https://github.com/ejh516/pystachio-smt); it is an open-source port of ADEMScode v2.1 written in Python 3 by researchers at York's Physics of Life group as described in [Shepherd et al. 2021](https://doi.org/10.1016/j.csbj.2021.07.004).

 # SlimVar: repository for ADEMScode v2.2